bricss/rekwest/README.md

 #### `rekwest.stream(url[, options])`

 Method to use with streams and pipes
-Pass `h2: true` in options to use HTTP2 protocol
+Pass `h2: true` in options to use the HTTP2 protocol

 ---